rpavlik/join-comment-aware/README.md

-# join-comment-aware
+# merge-line-smart

-`join-comment-aware` will join lines and remove extraneous comment indicators.
+`join-comment-aware` will join lines and remove extraneous comment indicators, as well as merging quoted string literals. if they continue across lines.
  Previously when joining lines (e.g. via `ctrl+j` or `shift+j` in vim mode), comment characters are kept and you'll have to remove them manually.

 ![demo](images/demo.gif)